-14.3 Graduation Timelines [rev. 2020-2021]
+10.3 Graduation Timelines [rev. Sept.
+2020]

-Students are usually required to complete their program within 200% of the normal program duration (See Section 14.1).
+Students are usually required to complete their program within 200% of the normal program duration (See Section 10.1).
 Part-time postsecondary programs have a time limit for completion of 60 months (Some exceptions do apply).
 Contact individual Academic Departments for more information).
 Failure to complete a program within these timelines would require a student to apply for re-admission.
 Students would then have their courses evaluated for currency and would be subject to the program of studies and curriculum in place at the time of re-admission.
-For students who are resuming studies after a break of two or more academic semesters, the learning plan resulting from their course evaluation must be approved by the Associate Dean/Campus Dean and Registrar.
+For students who are resuming studies after a break of two or more academic semesters, the learning plan resulting from their course evaluation must be approved by the Dean or Associate Dean and Registrar.
 St. Lawrence College does not permit the backdating of diplomas.

-14.4 Clearance for Graduation [rev. 2020-2021]
+10.4 Clearance for Graduation [rev. Sept.
+2020]